 Peek a boo

-Peek a boo is a classic baby activity and an effective one at that.
+Peek-a-boo is a classic baby activity and an effective one at that.
 My son absolutely loves this game.
 His giggle is my favorite part.
-You can play with your hands, but you can also use a small blanket or activity scarf.
+You can play with your hands, but you can also use a small blanket or buy some scarves.
 It seems simple, but this is actually one of the baby activities that my pediatrician would encourage us to do.

 Babies typically love hearing you sing, even if you’re not great at it.
 It’s so much fun to hold them and sing to them.
 My son is always engaged and coos at me, which is just amazing.
 If you’re not sure what to sing, you can pull up kid’s songs on Spotify or YouTube and sing along.
 Gentle or fun adult songs also work.
 They don’t understand them, so what does it matter?
 Also, I just make up gibberish a lot of the time.
-Sometimes when he’s getting fussy in his high chair, I’ll sing to him what I’m doing as I make his food.
+Sometimes, when he’s getting fussy in his high chair, I’ll sing to him what I’m doing as I make his food.
 Just make something up.
 They just want to hear your voice.

 This is one of the best activities for babies, and it’s kind of a gimme.
 The colorful pictures and your voice will engage them, and it’s so great for their development.
 Get in the habit of reading books regularly to your baby, and you can make it part of your bedtime routine once they’re older.
 It’s so important to encourage a love of reading, and it’s just fun.
 If they don’t really have the patience for full reading, then you can just point to different things on the page and name them.